Nandu-S47/Assessment/README.md

 - Azure Monitor for monitoring
 - Key Vault for secrets management

+## Manually created services
+1. Storage account and blob with SAS access for Terraform StateFile.
+2. Another storage account created cotainer to use for ADO Pipeline.
+3. Created Devops organisation for agent use.

 ## Architecture
 Here is an architecture diagram of the project (include an actual diagram image or link to it):